rutujafuljele40-droid/Amazon-Product-Pricing-and-Review-Analysis/README.md

 - Seaborn

 ## 📁 Files
-- `amazon-product-pricing-and-review-analysis.ipynb` – Jupyter notebook containing full analysis
+- `amazon-product-pricing-and-review-analysis` – Jupyter notebook containing full analysis

 ## 🔗 Kaggle Notebook
 You can view the Kaggle version of this project here: